laravel/nova-docs/4.0/customization/impersonation.md

 ## Inspecting Impersonation State

-By resolving an instance of the `Laravel\Nova\Contracts\ImpersonatesUsers` interface out of Laravel's service container, you can inspect the current impersonation state of the application:
+By resolving an implementation of the `Laravel\Nova\Contracts\ImpersonatesUsers` interface via Laravel's service container, you can inspect the current impersonation state of the application:

 ```php
 use App\Models\User;